 Head over to Witney to visit Cogges Manor Farm which has a couple of pigs, a few goats and then lots of ducks and chickens running free range.
 They also do Monday Morning stories suitable for the younger age group as well as having space to run around.

-A few more ideas include the Green Dragon Eco Farm (about 20 mins from Bicester), Roves Farm which is just outside Oxfordshire, Birdland and Crocodiles of the World.
-All suitables and interesting for a little one.
+A few more ideas include the Green Dragon Eco Farm (about 20 mins from Bicester), Roves Farm which is just outside Oxfordshire, Birdland, Crocodiles of the World and Thrift Farm which is not too far if you’re coming from Bicester of Thame and it’s super good value All suitables and interesting for a little one.

 When the big ones are at school, soft play becomes lots of fun.
 I’ve got three go to soft plays we use frequently.
 Check out the Red Kite Days guide to the best soft play centres in Oxfordshire with reviews on all the ones mentioned below.